We have the great privilege of working with partners who are dedicated to

 Assessing the Evaluability of the Structured Intervention Treatment Foster Care Model

 Funded by the Annie E. Casey Foundation, we conducted an evaluability assessment of an innovative model for training and supporting relatives and other kin caregivers to provide therapeutic-level placements for children and youth in out-of-home care.
 We used stakeholder interviews and document review to define of the model’s theory of change.
 Then, we operationalized practice behaviors and identified data sources and collected available data through administrative data and case record review.

 Assessing Child and Family Service Needs and Resources in Prince George’s County, Maryland

 Funded by the Prince George's County Department of Families Services, we convened and facilitated a team of 15 MSW students from the University of Maryland to conduct a comprehensive needs and resources assessment of child and family services.
 The assessment included analyzing child well-being data, surveying youth and families, and taking inventory of all child and family services in the county.
 The results of the assessment were used to identify priorities and develop strategies as part of the Commission on Children, Youth, and Families strategic plan for the next three years.

-Under the direction of the Office of Grace Lopes, Federal Court Monitor, we conducted several studies of Mississippi's progress toward meeting the requirements of their modified settlement agreement.
-Research methods included interviews with state and county staff, designing and managing a case records review--with a team of over 30 reviewers, and analysis of administrative data.
-The studies examined (1) maltreatment in out-of-home care, (2) provision of services to children in out-of-home care, and (3) an array of safety, permanency, and practice indicators.
+Under the direction of the Office of the Federal Court Monitor, we conducted several studies of Mississippi's progress toward meeting the requirements of its modified settlement agreement.
+Research methods included interviewing state and county staff, designing and managing a review of case records—with a team of over 30 reviewers, and analyzing administrative data.
+The studies examined (1) maltreatment in out-of-home care, (2) the provision of services to children in out-of-home care, and (3) an array of safety, permanency, and practice indicators.